Easy Non-Diary Chicken Curry. Delicious inflammation fighter.

-I also learned recently that if you plan to take turmeric pills—which lots of people take for its antioxidant purposes—you should make sure the pills have pepper in them.
+I also learned recently that if you plan to take turmeric pills, which lots of people take for their antioxidant purposes, you should make sure the pills have pepper in them.
 Pepper somehow activates the healing properties.
 Be careful, though.
 Turmeric has curcumin in it and it can interact with some medications (Plavix, Coumadin, aspirin, others).
 So talk to your doctor before popping these pills.

 Such an Easy Recipe